Wages exempt from payroll tax

 Although allowances are generally taxable, motor vehicle, accommodation and living-away-from-home allowances may be fully or partially exempt in some circumstances.

 The exempt amounts for motor vehicle and overnight accommodation allowances are set out in the table below.
 Amounts paid in excess of these figures are wages for payroll tax purposes.

 For payroll tax purposes, we use the cents per kilometre deduction rate determined by the ATO for the financial year immediately preceding the financial year in which the motor vehicles allowance is paid or payable.
 This means we use the 2017-18 rate for 2018-19.

 |Period||Motor vehicles allowance

-A living-away-from-home allowance (LAFHA) is a fringe benefit.
-Its value for payroll tax purposes, therefore, is the value determined in accordance with the Fringe Benefits Tax Assessment Act 1986 (Cth).
+A living-away-from-home allowance is a fringe benefit so its value for payroll tax purposes is the value determined in accordance with the Fringe Benefits Tax Assessment Act 1986 (Cth).
 If the allowance does not qualify as a fringe benefit under this legislation, it must be treated in the same manner as an accommodation allowance.

-Reimbursements of business expenses incurred by employees on behalf of their employer are exempt if it has all of the following characteristics:
+Reimbursements of business expenses incurred by employees on behalf of their employer are exempt if it has all these characteristics:

-- The expenditure by the employee was incurred in the course of the employer's business, and
+- The expenditure by the employee was incurred in the course of the employer's business.